-During the year, following an issue of equity raising £1.2 million before expenses, 80,800,000 warrants were issued under the following conditions: for each 2 shares placed, one warrant was attached to subscribe for a new ordinary share at 2.5 pence with a duration of 13 months; and a further warrant at an exercise price of 5 pence 13 months from the date of exercise of the first warrant, conditional on the first warrant being exercised.
-The estimated fair value of the first share of 40,400,000 warrants charged to share premium was £109,223 with no charge to the income statement.
-No value is ascribed to the further warrant, it being conditional on the first being exercised.
-Subsequent to the balance sheet date, all the 80,800,000 warrants have expired.
+During 2008, following an issue of equity raising £1.2 million before expenses, 80,800,000 warrants were issued under the following conditions: for each 2 shares placed, one warrant was attached to subscribe for a new ordinary share at 2.5 pence with a duration of 13 months; and a further warrant at an exercise price of 5 pence 13 months from the date of exercise of the first warrant, conditional on the first warrant being exercised.
+During the year all the 80,800,000 warrants have lapsed.